mimblewimble/grin/doc/grin4bitcoiners.md

 ## Scalability

-As explained in the previous section, thanks to the MimbleWimble transaction and block format we can merge transactions when an output is directly spent by the input of another.
+As explained in the previous section, thanks to the Mimblewimble transaction and block format we can merge transactions when an output is directly spent by the input of another.
 It's as if when Alice gives money to Bob, and then Bob gives it all to Carol, Bob was never involved and his transaction is actually never even seen on the blockchain.

 Pushing that further, between blocks, most outputs end up being spent sooner or later by another input.
 So *all spent outputs can be safely removed*.
 And the whole blockchain can be stored, downloaded and fully verified in just a few gigabytes or less (assuming a number of transactions similar to bitcoin).